Junon72/MyTimeApp/README.md

     - MyTime helps the students to track their time use when studying and plan better their time use.

-    _"As a 'Student', I want to keep track on time I use for studying separate subjects, and make sure I take enough breaks, so I can maintain concentration without loosing time"._
+    _"As a 'Student', I want to keep track on time I use for studying separate subjects, and make sure I take enough breaks, so I can maintain concentration without loosing time."_

     _"As a "Student", I want to learn to know better my own habits, so I can change the habits that are distracting or hindering my development."_